liqula/re-fine/README.md

     apt update && apt install nodejs

+## Workaround Issue #40

+The following command may be needed to workaround Issue #40 in a fresh build:

+    (cd pkg/frontend; npm install)

 ## Run the build script

 Run `./build` to build and test all packages.
 (This is also what the